 Travelers must use coach/economy class accommodations for all train travel.
-Refer to business or first class airfare guidelines to pay for train fares above coach class.
+Refer to business or first class airfare for guidance on authorizations and accounts to pay for fares above coach.
 For each expense, include the point to point description, date, and dollar amount.
 Itemized receipts must be submitted when \$75 or more.